metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 - `unique_items` (Boolean) UniqueItems specifies if items in an array must be unique.NOTE: Can only be set if type is array.
 - `x_kubernetes_preserve_unknown_fields` (Boolean) XPreserveUnknownFields allows setting fields in a variable objectwhich are not defined in the variable schema.
 This affects fields recursively,except if nested properties or additionalProperties are specified in the schema.
 - `x_kubernetes_validations` (Attributes List) XValidations describes a list of validation rules written in the CEL expression language. (see [below for nested schema](#nestedatt--spec--variables--schema--open_apiv3_schema--x_kubernetes_validations))
+- `x_metadata` (Attributes) XMetadata is the metadata of a variable or a nested field within a variable.It can be used to add additional data for higher level tools. (see [below for nested schema](#nestedatt--spec--variables--schema--open_apiv3_schema--x_metadata))

 <a id="nestedatt--spec--variables--schema--open_apiv3_schema--x_kubernetes_validations"></a>
 ### Nested Schema for `spec.variables.schema.open_apiv3_schema.x_kubernetes_validations`